SilverDavidMC/Nightreign-Timer/README.md

 ## Configuration
 <img src="screenshots/settings_screen.png" alt="Settings">

-- If a warning sound should play or not.
-The warning sound is the summoning bell sound effect, and it plays 20 seconds before a circle will close.
-- The volume of the warning sound (0-50).
+- The warning sound volume and file location.
 - If automatic starting should be enabled or not.
     - The monitor to watch can be any numeric ID.
 In general, 0 represents your main monitor.
     - The region of the monitor to watch.
 These are not pixel numbers, but rather relative percentage based numbers.
 So setting x to 0.50 would start the image capture exactly in the middle (horizontally) of your screen, and setting the width to 0.25 would capture 25% of the screen width going to the right of that.
 The order of values is x, y, width, height.
 The default values are based on a 16x9 monitor.